tvcutsem/tinyc/README.md

 This repo is my project assignment for the course.
 The objective: compile a C-like language to JVM bytecode.
 I share it here in the hope others may find it useful.
 Keep in mind this was a student project.
 Learn from it what you can.

-The compiler features parsing and scanning using Bison and Flex parser generators.
-The source is type-checked, an Abstract Syntax Tree is used for checking for uninitialized variables etc. This tree is then mapped to so-called 'three address code'.
-This code is then higly optimized using a DAG (Directed Acyclic Graph) representation.
-Afterwards, the code is transformed to JVM Assembler (to be processed subsequently by tools like javaa which produce .class files for the JVM).
+The compiler architecture is built using an object-oriented architecture with extensive use of the visitor design pattern to process the datastructures representing source code and IR code.
+It follows a traditional compiler pipeline (lexing, parsing, name resolution and typechecking, IR code generation and optimization, target code generation and optimization).

-The compiler is written in C++ (tested and compiled using gcc v3.1, remember, this project was written in 2003).
+The compiler is written in C++ and was tested and compiled using gcc v3.1 (remember, this project was written in 2003).

 ## Features